kensanata/bitlbee-mastodon/doc/HELP.md

 *<root>* mastodon - Logging in: Parsing application registration response
 *<root>* mastodon - Logging in: Starting OAuth authentication

 At this point, you'll get contacted by the user *mastodon_oauth* with a big URL that you need to visit using a browser.
-See [help mconnect2](#mconnect2) for the OAuth authentication.
+See [connect2](#connect2) for the OAuth authentication.

-## mconnect2
+## connect2
 Visit the URL the *mastodon_oauth* user gave you and authenticate the client.
 You'll get back another very long string.
 Copy and paste this string:

 *<mastodon_oauth>* Open this URL in your browser to authenticate: https://.......